Skip to content

 Bash

-# Stop the Coturn container with the name "compassionate_swanson"
+docker stop <container_name> # Stop the Coturn container

-# Start the Coturn container with the name "compassionate_swanson"
+docker start <container_name> # Start the Coturn container

 YAML